CarlosUPC/Installer-Research/docs/index.md

 #### Explication:
 You need to do the same as previous TODO using "WixVariable" element and import License.rtf file
 #### Test:
-If you run the .msi file generated after build WIX Setup project, the dialog box where displays the Lore Ipsum language will be changed to the License you imported.
+If you run the .msi file generated after build WIX Setup project, the dialog box where displays the Lorem Ipsum language will be changed to the License you imported.
 #### Solution:
 Into product fragment:
  ```cpp